tnelson/Forge/docs/index.md

 Beyond the notes and documention, you can find many examples of Forge models in the [`forge/examples` folder](https://github.com/tnelson/Forge/tree/main/forge/examples) of the repository.
 See the [README](https://github.com/tnelson/Forge/blob/main/forge/examples/README.md) for an itemized list.
 We are adding to this collection regularly!

+## Our Papers

+To read more about our motivation and design, see [our upcoming paper in OOPSLA 2024](https://cs.brown.edu/~tbn/publications/forge-oopsla24.pdf).

 ## Contact

 Got questions?
 Reach out to [`Tim_Nelson@brown.edu`](mailto:Tim_Nelson@brown.edu).